-The EHR and MU Support Center is here to assist clinics and providers in understanding and navigating the Meaningful Use program in ordder to improve their use of electronic health record technology, maximize incentive payments, and avoid payment adjustments.
+The EHR Support Center is here to assist clinics, providers, and informaticists in understanding and navigating, and improving their use of electronic health record technology.

-The Medicare and Medicaid EHR incentive Programs (also known as “Meaningful Use” programs) began in 2011 and have progressed and changed over the years with more changes ahead.
+The Medicare and Medicaid EHR incentive Programs (formerly known as “Meaningful Use” programs, now called Promoting Interoperability) began in 2011 and have progressed and changed over the years.

 Contact Katie Johnson at email@example.com or (503) 416-3272 for more information.

 On February 17, 2009, the President signed the American Recovery and Reinvestment Act of 2009 (ARRA).
 Title XIII of Division A and Title IV of Division B of ARRA, together cited as the Health Information Technology for Economic and Clinical Health Act (HITECH Act), include provisions to promote meaningful use of health information technology to improve the quality and value of American health care.
 The HITECH Act also established the Office of the National Coordinator for Health Information Technology (ONC) within the U.S. Department of Health and Human Services (HHS) as the principal federal entity responsible for coordinating the effort to implement a nationwide health information technology (health IT) infrastructure that allows for the use and exchange of electronic health information in electronic format.